Check out FRESH New London on CPTV’s Re:source:ful!

 Sometimes you can’t find the thing you need at a minority owned business or afford to purchase local, fair trade or organic food.
 And that’s okay!
 As we’ve learned the system keeps many people from being able to purchase “just” food.
 Take time to acknowledge where the food comes from, the land where it was grown and the people who labored to bring it to your plate.

-Soul Fire Farm’s Guide to Taking Action: Soul Fire Farm, an Afro-Indigenous centered community farm, constantly updates this page with current food justice demands and petitions as well as their guide for action steps for food sovereignty.
+Soul Fire Farm’s Guide to Taking Action: Soul Fire Farm, an Afro-Indigenous centered community farm, constantly updates their page with current food justice demands and petitions as well as their guide for action steps for food sovereignty.

 Indigenous Solidarity ToolKit: Use this resource guide compiled by Ari Sahagún and Jay Saper to read more about how you can contribute to justice for Indigenous communities.
 The guide lists primer readings, more in-depth information, readings on decolonization as it relates to social justice as well as economic justice and compiles active decolonization efforts.